 MORE TO COME

 I hope you’ve enjoyed this installment of my Inspiration series of posts.
 This is only the tip of the inspiration from real-life, heart-wrenching history I used in writing My Soul to Keep.
 Did you know about the practice of eugenics in American’t history?
 Next week, there will be more about sterilization laws, the ERO, who in America who supported eugenics, and the shocking length of time eugenics has been practiced in the US.
 Stay tuned for that and soon you’ll be able to read how I used the inspiration.
-On August 21st, My Soul to Keep goes on sale.
-It will be available on Amazon, Kobo, iBooks, and more.
+My Soul to Keep is available on Amazon, and many more online stores.